Article Translations: (Spanish)

 - myocarditis, an infection of the heart muscle

-Newborns can be infected from their mothers during or shortly after birth and are more at risk for developing serious infection, including myocarditis, hepatitis, and meningoencephalitis (an inflammation of the brain and meninges).
+Mothers can pass an infection to their newborns during or just after birth.
+Babies are more at risk for a serious infection, including myocarditis, hepatitis, and meningoencephalitis (an inflammation of the brain and meninges).
 In newborns, symptoms can develop within 2 weeks after birth.

 Coxsackieviruses are very contagious.
 They can be passed from person to person on unwashed hands and surfaces contaminated by feces.
 They also can be spread through droplets of fluid sprayed into the air when someone sneezes or coughs.

-Depending on the type of infection and symptoms, the doctor may prescribe medications to make your child feel more comfortable.
-However, because antibiotics only work against bacteria, they can't be used to fight a coxsackievirus infection.
+Depending on the type of infection and symptoms, the doctor may prescribe medicines to make your child feel more comfortable.
+Because antibiotics only work against bacteria, they can't be used to fight a coxsackievirus infection.